larrybotha/eggheadio-build-server-rendered-vuejs-app-with-nuxt-and-vuex/README.md

 Lessons are represented by branches.

-Didn't complete this course - not really interested in Nuxt working with it in this course.
+Didn't complete this course - not really interested in Nuxt after working with it in this course.